pyladies-bcn/git-practice/README.md

 Git Exercise Example:
 ----

--Fork the repository
+- Fork the repository
--Clone
+- Clone
--Create a branch
+- Create a branch
--Add files or modify files and add your name to the Contributors list -Check differences
+- Add files or modify files and add your name to the Contributors list
+- Check differences
--Commit the changes
+- Commit the changes
--Push it the repository
+- Push it the repository
--Pull request to the master branch in pyladies-bcn organization
+- Pull request to the master branch in pyladies-bcn organization